dylanlrrb/Please-Contain-Yourself/6-Docker_Compose_For_Multi-Container_Apps/README.md

 ![compose](https://github.com/dylanlrrb/P-C-Y-Assets/blob/master/6/compose.png?raw=true)

-I love every logo for all the Docker services, they're just all so charmingly nautical themed.
+I love every logo for all the Docker services, they're all just so charmingly nautical themed.
 I mean look at this octopus.
 I can't take it.

-The octopus is the logo for Docker Compose and it is a tool that works with Docker that makes makes your life easier.
+The octopus is the logo for Docker Compose - a tool that works with Docker that makes makes your life a whole lot easier.

 In the previous Module we containerized an app that was split into several microservices, each requiring its own container.
 But before we could get each container up and running we had to create an image for each service as well that contained each chunk of source code.

 Easier said than done right?
 When we get down to the nitty-gritty of actually getting our whole app running we had a lot of steps to complete and things to keep track of.
 Things like:

-- cd into the survey_server folder
+- cd-ing into the survey_server directory

-- build the image for the survey service
+- building the image for the survey service

-- spin up a survey container from that image
+- spining up a survey container from that image

-- 		remember what ports you want to map to where on the host
+- (remembering what ports you want to map to where on the host)

--			give your container a distinct name for identification purposes
+- (giving that container a distinct name for identification purposes)

-- cd into the results_server folder
+- cd-ing into the results_server directory

-- build the image for the results service
+- building the image for the results service

-- spin up a survey container from that image
+- spining up a survey container from that image

-- 		remember what ports you want to map to where on the host
+- (remembering what ports you want to map to where on the host)

--			give your container a distinct name for identification purposes
+- (giving that container a distinct name for identification purposes)

-- spin up a mongodb container
+- spining up a mongodb container

-- 		Remember what name the mongo container
+- (Remembering what name the mongo container)

 - **OH WAIT.** The survey service container is connecting to the database with the wrong address!